pdjr-signalk-plugins/process-scheduler/README.md

 ## Description

-**pdjr-skplugin-process-scheduler** implements a simple process scheduler which manages an arbitrary number of user defined *task*s.
+**pdjr-skplugin-process-scheduler** implements a simple process scheduler which manages the operation of an arbitrary number of user defined *task*s.

-A *task* is composed of a sequence of one or more activities.

-Each *activity* consists of an initial *delay* followed by a start event, an elapsed *duration* and finally a stop event.
-The activity can be *repeat*ed an arbitrary number of times or indefinitely.

-The start event is associated with either state change to (1) on a Signal K switch path or the appearance of a notification on some Signal K notification path.

-The stop event is associated with either a PUT update to (0) on a Signal K switch path or the issuing or cancelling of a notification on some Signal K notification path.

-The resulting sequence of event activity can be leveraged to control external, real world, processes.
+Functionally, a task is made up of a collection of sequentially executed activities each of which updates the Signal K state by modulating keys in the 'electrical.switches.' or 'notifications.' hierarchies.

-Each *task* is triggered by the appearance of either a boolean true value on a Signal K switch path or of a notification, perhaps with a particular state, on a notification path.
+Each *task* is triggered and will continue to operate whilst some specified value is maintained on a Signal K key configured as its *control path*.

-More complex trigger conditions can be implemented using an external plugin to raise and remove any necessary trigger.
+Control paths are required to be members of either the 'notifications.' or 'electrical.switches.' hierarchies.

 ## Example application